 It is frequently claimed that GM foods are not properly tested, or that few independent studies have been published to establish their safety.
 Another claim is that food regulatory agencies rely exclusively on corporate information to decide whether GM food and feed are safe.
-This conventional ‘wisdom’ is wrong.
+This conventional ‘wisdom’ about GMO risks is wrong.

 There has been little testing of the safety of non-GMO foods in the scientific literature, despite the well known dangers of breeding, such as with potatoes and celery, and despite the potential dangers posed with novel foods such as kiwi fruit and star fruit.